 ULTRAVOX!
 Quiet Men – 12 inch version (1978)

-Relocating to Cologne to work with the legendary Conny Plank for their third album ‘Systems Of Romance’, ULTRAVOX! became more texturally powerful thanks to Billy Currie’s ARP Odyssey, the EMS Synthi AKS of Chris Cross and the recruitment of an open-minded guitarist in Robin Simon.
-‘Quiet Men’ was a perfect integration of all those elements attached to a rhythm machine backbone, while an even punchier 12 inch rework foresaw the upcoming Synth Britannia revolution.
-Foxx told Record Collector in 2003: “We remixed it so that Warren’s metal beats would shred speakers”
+Relocating to Cologne to work with the legendary Conny Plank for their third album ‘Systems Of Romance’, ULTRAVOX! became more texturally powerful thanks to Billy Currie’s ARP Odyssey, the EMS Synthi AKS of Chris Cross and the recruitment of guitarist in Robin Simon.
+‘Quiet Men’ was a perfect integration of all those elements attached to a rhythm machine backbone.
+Of the even punchier 12 inch rework, Foxx told Record Collector in 2003: “We remixed it so that Warren’s metal beats would shred speakers”

 Available on the ULTRAVOX! box set ‘The Island Years’ via Caroline International